“All sorts of things can happen when you’re open to new ideas and playing around with things.”

 Open projects for MSc students

-New biocatalysts from the fungal kingdom
+New biocatalysts from the fungal kingdom (supported by NWO Vidi grant)

 Our funding sources